Schockwav3/SMILESGeneratorPredictor/README.md

 ### Define the Vocabulary

-The FixedVocabulary class defines a fixed set of tokens for encoding SMILES sequences.
+The `class FixedVocabulary` defines a fixed set of tokens for encoding SMILES sequences.

 ```bash
            'PAD':      0,       # Padding token (for filling batches of unequal length)